Battle of Las Navas de Tolosa

-The Battle of Las Navas de Tolosa, known in Islamic history as the Battle of Al-Uqab (معركة العقاب), took place on 16 July 1212 and was an important turning point in the Reconquista and the medieval history of Spain.
-The Christian forces of King Alfonso VIII of Castile, were joined by the armies of his rivals, Sancho VII of Navarre and Peter II of Aragon, in battle against the Almohad Muslim rulers of the southern half of the Iberian Peninsula.
-The caliph al-Nasir (Miramamolín in the Spanish chronicles) led the Almohad army, made up of people from all over the Almohad Caliphate.
+The Battle of Las Navas de Tolosa, known in Islamic history as the Battle of Al-Uqab (معركة العقاب), took place on 16 July 1212 and was an important turning point in the Reconquista and the history of medieval Spain.
+The Christian forces were led by King Alfonso VIII of Castile, joined by his rivals, Kings Sancho VII of Navarre and Peter II of Aragon.
+The Muslim army was led by caliph al-Nasir (Miramamolín in the Spanish chronicles), ruler of the Almohad Caliphate, which included the southern half of the Iberian Peninsula and Morocco.

 Navas de Tolosa (also called Las Navas) is a town and hamlet in southern Spain, in the municipality of La Carolina, in the province of Jaén, in the eastern part of the Sierra Morena region, 15 km from the border with the province of Ciudad Real.

 Background

 In 1195, the Almohads defeated Alfonso VIII of Castile in the Battle of Alarcos.
-After this victory, the Kingdom of León and the Kingdom of Navarre made an alliance with the Almohads and attacked Castile, starting the Castilian–Leonese War.
-During those years, Yaqub al-Mansur attacked several important cities: Toledo, Trujillo, Plasencia, Talavera, Cuenca, Guadalajara, Madrid, Uclés and others.
-However, he signed a ten-year truce with Alfonso VIII in 1197.
+After this battle, the Kingdom of León and the Kingdom of Navarre entered into an alliance with the Almohad ruler Yaqub al-Mansur and attacked Castile in the Castilian–Leonese War (1196–1197).
+During that war, Yaqub attacked several important Castilian cities including Toledo, Trujillo, Plasencia, Talavera, Cuenca, Guadalajara, Madrid, Uclés, and others.
+However, Yaqub signed a ten-year truce with Alfonso VIII in 1197.

-In 1211, Muhammad al-Nasir crossed the Strait of Gibraltar with a powerful army, invaded Christian territory, and captured the Salvatierra Castle, the stronghold of the knights of the Order of Calatrava.
+After the truce expired, Alfonso resumed military action along the frontier, but the Almohads responded fiercely.
+In 1211, Yaqub's successor, Muhammad al-Nasir brought a powerful army from Morocco, invaded Christian territory, and captured Salvatierra Castle, the stronghold of the knights of the Order of Calatrava.
+News of the loss spread throughout Christendom, and in late 1211 Alfonso began organizing a major campaign, seeking a major pitched battle with the Almohad Caliph.

 The threat to the Hispanic Christian kingdoms was so great that Pope Innocent III called Christian knights to a crusade.
+This time, the king of Castile was supported by the hosts of king Peter II of Aragon and king Sancho VII of Navarre in person, as well as the various religious orders and volunteers from throughout Europe.
+Alfonso IX of León stood aloof from the enterprise and took advantage of civil war in Portugal to invade that kingdom on the pretext of assisting his former wife.

+Afonso II of Portugal was unable to join the allied kings in person because he was involved in a civil war with his sisters and faced an invasion from León, but nevertheless the Portuguese king still dispatched a contingent of troops to help fight the Almohads.
+The Portuguese host was composed mainly of town militiamen but also included Templar squadrons as well as other volunteers who joined the expedition, led by the master of the Templars in Iberia, the Portuguese Gomes Ramires.